-Students who entered Johns Hopkins in the current academic year should refer to the current Academic Catalog for a list of philosophy major requirements.
+Students who entered Johns Hopkins in the current academic year should refer to the current Academic Catalog for a current list of major requirements.
 Students who entered Johns Hopkins University in a previous academic year should refer to the catalog of that academic year.

-The Department offers a Major in Philosophy, a Minor in Philosophy, an accelerated BA/MA program, and collaborates with the Berman Institute of Bioethics to offer a Minor in Bioethics.
+The Department offers a major in Philosophy, a minor in Philosophy, an accelerated BA/MA program, and collaborates with the Berman Institute of Bioethics to offer a Minor in Bioethics.

 Philosophy majors must take 11 departmental courses.
 A minimum of six courses must be at the 300 level or higher.
-Of the two general introductory courses, 150.111 Philosophic Classics and 150.112 Philosophic Problems, only one may count toward the major, and no more than two 100-level courses in total may count toward the major.
+Of the two general introductory courses, 150.111 Philosophic Classics and 150.112 Philosophic Problems, only one may count toward the major, and no more than three 100-level courses in total may count toward the major.
 Majors are required to take the Undergraduate Seminar, preferably in the junior year.

 In addition, the following distribution requirements must be satisfied: